-You need to supply your own refrigerators, curtains and drapes.
+You need to supply your own refrigerator.

 Curtain rails in Units remain the property of Council.
 If you wish to install net curtains or blinds you will need to pay for this, and you need to get Council's permission first.